ShailadhShinde/End-to-End-Anime-Recommendation-System/README.md

 This project focuses on:

-- Exploratory Data Analysis
+- Data Analysis
--
+- Advance Preprocessing and Feature Creation
--
+- Recommendation using Cosine Similarity
--
+- Implementaion of Web App using Streamlit

 #### -- Project Status: [Completed]

-#### -- time_series.py / time_Series.ipynb - Contains code for the project
+#### -- Data Gathering.py / Data Gathering.ipynb - Contains code for the web scraping

-#### -- eda-time-series.ipynb / EDA.py - Exploratory Data Analysis [Click to view](https://www.kaggle.com/code/shailadh/eda-time-series?scriptVersionId=190759981)
+#### -- anime.ipynb / anime.py  - Code of the project

 ----